Zblezble/mcrA_database/README.md

 ## 🧫 Description

-This database contains curated DNA mcrA and mrtA sequences sourced from the NCBI database using RESCRIPt followed up by a manual review.
+This database contains curated DNA _mcrA_ and _mrtA_ sequences sourced from the NCBI database using [RESCRIPt](https://github.com/bokulich-lab/RESCRIPt) and sequences extracted from genomes sourced from NCBI and extracted using [GeneScoop](https://github.com/Zblezble/GeneScoop) and followed up by a manual review.
 The goal is to provide a high-quality, reusable dataset for the community.
 Only sequences featuring species annotations are present.

 Featururing: